MicrosoftDocs/VBA-Docs/api/PowerPoint.ActionSettings.Item.md

 ActivePresentation.Slides(1)
 ```

-For more information about returning a single member of a collection, see [Returning an Object from a Collection](../powerpoint/How-to/return-objects-from-collections.md).
+For more information about returning a single member of a collection, see [Returning an object from a collection](../powerpoint/How-to/return-objects-from-collections.md).

 ## Example